“The individual subject was an empty entity, an intersection of discourses”. --

 I am now able to pin down the meaning of a phenomenon, which caused me great distress for thousands of days (actually about 15 years all up).
 I still get tripped up now and then by this which I take to be a cultural difference.
 In my more relaxed moments, which is to say, when I am feeling most culturally normal, I am inclined to relate to others on the basis of the phenomena I see, which I take to be neutral, at least in the first instance.
 It is far from me to rush to judge any phenomena without a great deal of first exploration.
 I then will slowly draw my conclusions.

-It appeared to me the Western way of relating to me always has a loaded moral sense to it – even when my interests were mainly intellectually detached and phenomenological.
+It appeared to me the Western way of relating to me always has a loaded moral sense to it – even when my methods of relating were mainly intellectually detached and interested in phenomena without rushing to interpret it.
 I would take this difference as being a fundamental one between what I have continually found to be the Western way of seeing things, and the way I was brought up to approach the world.
 It’s not that my cultural conditioning had no moral emphasis.
 It certainly had a very strong moral emphasis.

 Now, it seems to me that perhaps the Western way of doing life is to make moral judgments primary, based upon words alone.
 The phenomena which actually entailed in speaking the words – which is to say, the contexts, level of awareness, and other emotionally mitigating factors leading words expressed – are rarely considered relevant in a fast paced Western society.
 It really is as if the words have meanings completely independent of their contexts.